exoriente/nodice/03_01_combat.md

 ### Wounded

 A wounded character has suffered a significant injury.
 It requires attention and deserves story time to deal with it.
-Until the injury has healed or has been statisfactorilly treated a character is typically out of action, but might still interact socially.
+Until the injury has healed or has been statisfactorily treated a character is typically out of action, but might still interact socially.

 If a lead character has been wounded, the situation can be resolved by playing out three scenes that revolve around the situation, preferably involving three separate PCs.
 Examples: